robpvn/geotools-sosi-plugin/README.md

 It needs a fair bit more work before I'd consider submitting it to GeoTools Unsupported Modules.

 ##Problems
- - It can't do getBoundsInternal even though that is mandatory in SOSI file headers.
- (It wasn't supported by JSOSI but is now, I just haven't fixed this yet.)
  - It can't do getCountInternal because SOSI doesn't have any info like that in the head (You would have to iterate through the entire file to count it)
   - Since we might have to do that anyway for the next point, we could cache that data as well